gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 XOR with the sequence number to create the nonce per Section 5.3 of
 {{RFC8446}}.

-## Get Protection Solutions

-In order to decide whether the agreed SCTP Protection Solution fits with the ULP policy, the ULP can request what is the list of offered SCTP Protection Solutions and what is the one agrred at Association's initial handshake.

-Request : Get Protection Solutions
+## Association UP Indication

+As soon as the SCTP initial handshake has been completed, the SCTP protocol informs the Protection Operator about.
+The protection operator validates the Protection Solution and replies by informing the SCTP protocol if the validation has succeeded or has failed.

+Event : Association established

 Parameters :

 * SCTP Association:
-: Reference to the relevant SCTP association to ask the Protection Solution from.
+: Reference to the relevant SCTP association.

-Reply : Protection Solutions

-Parameters :

 * SCTP Protection Solutions:
 : The list of offered SCTP Protection Solutions at INIT Chunk

 * Agreed Protection Solution:
 : The Protection Solution being agreed at INIT-ACK Chunk

+Reply :

+* Protection Solutions validated:
+: A boolean value indicating whether the Protection Solution is valid or not.

+## Association DOWN Indication

+When SCTP protocol terminates the Association for any possible reason, either local or remote, it will infomr the Protection Operator about.
+The event has not return values.

+Event : Association established

+Parameters :

+* SCTP Association:
+: Reference to the relevant SCTP association.

+## Association RESTART Indication

+When SCTP protocol has achieved an SCTP Restart it will infomr the Protection Operator about.
+The event has not return values.

+Event : Association established

+Parameters :

+* SCTP Association:
+: Reference to the relevant SCTP association.

 ## Cipher Suit Capabilities